CopperEgg/apidocs/alerts/issues.md

 #### CURL Response:
-Response is an hash which consists of two keys "issues" and "issuesStats".
+Response is a hash which consists of two keys "issues" and "issuesStats".
-"issues" key has value which is array of JSON-encoded Issue Hashes.
+"issues" key has value as an array of JSON-encoded Issue Hashes.
 In this example, there are two issues; the first is a website alert, the second a system alert.
-"issuesStats" key has value as a hash which consist of "total" key which has value as count of issues according to the given filters.
+"issuesStats" key has value as a hash which consists of "total" key which has value as the count of issues according to the given filters.

 {% highlight ruby %}
 {